fozbek/abc-company/README.md

 # ABC-Company
-This project help you to manage products and orders.
+This project helps you to manage products and orders.
 Customers can manage their orders.

 ## Requirements